 Sadly, newer research says it barely affects lifespan.

 Do you really need money to make money?

 How does an adult with no friends actually make friends?
 If you have friends, you can meet their friends.
 It also seems that people in normal friendships and relationships attract more people.
 It is a cycle that is very difficult to break into.

-Sounds like lots of excuses and maybe it is.
+Sounds like lots of excuses, and maybe it is.
 But there is also a lot of reality involved.
-I am not sure that risking my home in my quest for friends will help with that goal nor will it help my mental health all that much.
-At least the stress of updating and maintaining it would be gone.
+I am not sure that risking my home in my quest for friends will help with that goal, nor will it help my mental health all that much.
+At least the stress of updating and maintaining it would be gone if I lost my house.
 Never let it be said that I can not be positive.

 I did go against advice and looked online last summer.
 I tried various dating sites that allowed people to state they were looking for friendship.
-Zero luck there, although I did get a few messages stating that I am likely not able to find friends based on my profile.
+Zero luck there, although I did get a few messages claiming that I am likely not able to find friends based on my profile.
 It was very generic.
 A statement of what I am looking for and a list of things I like to do.
 I guess it was scary?
 I didn’t post a photo due to extreme ugliness, but maybe I should have?
-I looked around for sites that catered to finding friendships but they were more of the hookup variety which is not what I was looking for and would not be good for me.
+I looked around for sites that catered to finding friendships, but they were more of the hookup variety, which is not what I am looking for and would not be good for me.

-I only looked for women which might have looked odd but in my adult life all but one of my friends, real friends, were women.
-I am extremely awkward and shy around them but I feel more comfortable with them also.
+I only looked for women, which might have looked odd.
+In my adult life, all but one of my real friends were women.
+I am extremely awkward and shy around them, but I feel more comfortable with them also.
 It is a strange contradiction.
-Both shyness and comfort are probably due to having 7 sisters and my father was out of town working most of my childhood.
+Both shyness and comfort are probably due to having 7 sisters, and my father was out of town working most of my childhood.
 It just seems to happen that way without even trying.
-There is one neighbor that will talk to me rarely.
-The wife talks to me far more than her husband and that feels normal to me.
+There is one neighbor that will talk to me once in a while.
+The wife talks to me far more than her husband, and that feels normal to me.

 I had pretty much given up on finding friends and was frustrated that I still couldn’t kill the loneliness when a serious family emergency hit.